adilsameergithub/CustomerCouponAcceptance/README.md

 Please see associated notebook for additional analysis and visualizations.

-Next Steps and Recommendations: Based on the above analysis, other coupon categories should be investigated as well to complete the analysis and based on the results, the coupons can be served or advertised more towards those groups that have a higher acceptance ratio.
+**Next Steps and Recommendations**: Based on the above analysis, other coupon categories should be investigated as well to complete the analysis and based on the results, the coupons can be served or advertised more towards those groups that have a higher acceptance ratio.